hypochoco/engine/readme.md

 ### Graphics API

-for now, config that can switch between 3d and painting
-- elect a single NUM_TEXTURES, separate list of layers and brushes
-- refactor image creation and texture loading, reduce code

-eventually split into library that supports different things ...
-- abstract out the window for qt and others ...

 graphics api that can support both a game engine and digital painting program
-- select which render pipeline
+- select render pipelines
-- select which draw command to run
+- select draw commands
 - select select render passes
-- etc. ...
+- etc.

-- then use the graphics obj as an api, or whatever else ...
+- then use the graphics obj
 - any concerns about multithreading in this option ??
+    - inner multi threading?

 worker stealing
 - each have a queue, owner pushes and pops from one end
 - theives take from the other side of the queue
 - keep everything lock free using an atomic queue or something ...

-don't use indices, instead id's because if something was deleted, and we try the same index again it'll be an issue

 debug features like bounding boxes ...